norkaops/diabetes-risk-prediction/README.md

 * `app.py`: The main Streamlit dashboard.
 * `models/`: Contains the trained XGBoost model (`xgb_model.pkl`) and preprocessing pipeline.
 * `data/`: Contains the dataset used for generating diagnostic plots.
+* diabetes-prediction-app/
+│
+├── app.py                  # The main Streamlit application (The big code I gave you) ├── requirements.txt        # List of libraries needed ├── README.md               # The documentation (I will write this for you below) ├── .gitignore              # Tells git what NOT to upload │
+├── models/                 # Folder containing your trained models │   ├── xgb_model.pkl
+│   ├── preprocessor.pkl
+│   └── best_threshold.txt
+│
+└── data/                   # Folder containing the dataset
+    └── diabetes_prediction_dataset.csv

 ## 🩺 Medical Disclaimer